 - Meetings are boring or take too long

 - Meeting place or time is inconvenient for them

 - Meetings have an unclear agenda

-The agenda of a meeting should be planned well ahead of time.
+When it comes to creating the agenda of a meeting, it should be planned well ahead of time.
 With a time frame for each item.
 This will allow the facilitator to properly determine who should attend as well as the urgency of the meeting.
-As stated in no 1, if members feel that the meeting is irrelevant to them or has an unclear agenda, they will not bother attending.
+If members feel that the meeting is irrelevant to them or has an unclear agenda, they will not bother attending.